About the Behavioral Intervention Team

-In cases of emergency, reporters must contact 911 or OTC’s Safety & Security FIRST if the person of concern poses an immediate threat to self or others OR if the individual experiences a medical emergency (e.g. seizure, loss of consciousness).
+In cases of emergency, reporters must contact 911 or OTC’s Safety & Security FIRST if the person of concern poses an immediate threat to self or others.
+You should also di this if the individual experiences a medical emergency (e.g. seizure, loss of consciousness).
 The BIT plays a secondary role to all urgent circumstances and should be contacted only after initial emergency notifications are made.
 Individuals should follow up during the next business day with Safety and Security and the BIT by completing a Report of Concern.

 The second responsibility of the BIT is to maintain a safe campus for the entire academic community.
-Today, colleges and universities are being faced with increasing threats of campus violence.
+Today, colleges and universities face increasing threats of campus violence.
 As the potential for danger grows, OTC is taking steps to prevent tragedy before it occurs.
 The best means of protecting our campus community from seemingly random violence is to accept that these acts are not as random as they may seem.
-If potential “red-flag” behaviors can be identified and handled accordingly, dangerous situations may be prevented.
+If individuals can identify potential “red-flag” behaviors and handle them accordingly, we may prevent dangerous situations.

 By focusing on specific student behaviors instead of general characteristics, behavioral intervention avoids stigmatizing mental health issues and stereotype-based profiling.